pipiscrew/timeline/health/insulin.md

 | Folic Acid                    |  Vitamin (Water-Soluble) | DNA synthesis, cell division, and pregnancy support                                                                                            |
 | Folate                        |  Vitamin (Water-Soluble) | Essential for DNA synthesis and cell growth                                                                                                    |

-Emphasis to the following minerals :
+Emphasis to the following multipurpose elements :
 * `Iron`: Is involved in oxygen transport in the blood, making it crucial for energy production and overall body function.
 It is also essential for the formation of hemoglobin and myoglobin, which are responsible for carrying oxygen to the body's cells and muscles.
 * `Magnesium`
   * **Muscle and Nerve Function**: Magnesium is essential for muscle contraction and relaxation, as well as for the proper functioning of nerves.